suibole/photoresist-KG/README.md

 The full-text literature corpus is not redistributed because publisher licences may restrict redistribution.
 Users must obtain source articles through lawful open-access or institution-authorized routes.

 The public release contains the paragraph-value assessment dataset, the photoresist QA benchmark, and representative extracted triple examples.
 The representative triple archive is not the complete knowledge graph.
-Consequently, this repository supports inspection and reproduction of the released components but does not independently contain the complete set of approximately 600,000 triples reported in the manuscript.The three ablation scripts used to compare retrieval pathways and triple representations are included in the `scripts/` directory.
-The repository does not include the full-text literature corpus or the complete knowledge graph because of publisher licensing restrictions.The corresponding per-question evaluation outputs and summary results are provided in the Q&A.zip file.
+Consequently, this repository supports inspection and reproduction of the released components but does not independently contain the complete set of approximately 600,000 triples reported in the manuscript.Five ablation scripts used to compare retrieval pathways and triple representations are included in the scripts/ directory.
+The corresponding per-question outputs and summary results are provided in Q&A.zip.
+The archive covers the LLM-only baseline, the complete dual-path attribute-enhanced RAG system, and the five ablated configurations reported above.

 Any paragraph text released in the training dataset should be limited to content that the authors are permitted to redistribute.
 Source identifiers and provenance metadata should be retained whenever possible.